 Now, they're all playing minor league baseball.

-Here is a look at how each of them has started their respective professional careers after a few weeks of play.
+Here is a look at how each of them has started their respective professional careers after a week of play.

-Schwarber, who was the fourth pick overall in the draft by the Chicago Cubs, continues to tear it up.
+Schwarber, who was the fourth pick overall in the draft by the Chicago Cubs, is tearing it up.
 In six games in Rookie ball at Boise, Schwarber went 12-for-20 with four home runs and 10 RBI.
 The start earned him a quick promotion to Class A Kane County in Geneva, Ill.
-In 14 games there, Schwarber is 19-of-49 with five doubles, no triples, four home runs and 11 RBI.
-He's hitting at a .388 clip.
-In one game he had two home runs and five RBI.
-Overall for the minors, Schwarber is hitting .449 with six doubles, one triple, eight home runs and 21 RBI.
+In two games there, he is 3-for-6 with two RBI including a home run Friday night.

 DeNato, a 19th round pick by the Phillies, is playing for Williamsport (Pa.) in the same league as Travis.
-He has pitched in six games, all in relief.
-He earned his first win on July 1 and is 1-0 with a 3.68 ERA.
-In his last three appearances he has not surrendered an earned run.
+He has pitched in two games, both in relief.
+He has logged three innings, allowing no runs, one hit, with one walk and three strikeouts.

 Check AllHoosisers.com each Saturday for an update on how the four players are doing in their first seasons of minor league baseball.